XsidX/recipe_app/README.md

 ### Setup

-- Clone the repository using `git clone git@github.com:XsidX/blog_app.git`
+- Clone the repository using `git@github.com:XsidX/recipe_app.git`
-- Navigate to the folder using `cd blog_app`
+- Navigate to the folder using `cd recipe_app`
 - Use the following commands to
     - install necessary gems `bundle install`
     - run `rails assets:precompile`
     - run the development server `./bin/dev`

 ### Testing
-- run `rails assets:precompile` before runnibg the tests
+- run `rails assets:precompile` before running the tests
 - to run the tests, do: `rspec`

 ## Author